 Children are the least responsible for polluting the air but the most vulnerable to its harmful effects.
 This is wrong.
 Every child has the right to health.
 Every child has the right to live, learn and play in a clean and safe environment.

-How are Unicef protecting children from unsafe air?
+How can we protect children from toxic air?

-For more information about air pollution in your local area and for health advice, visit the Government’s air quality website.
+- Find out more about air pollution in your local area and grab some top health tips on the Government’s air quality website.

 - Take some of the steps outlined below in your every day life to protect yourself from polluted air…